Flare576/git-clone/README.md

 projects.

 ## Normal Use
-Once setup, you can call `hub-clone` with either:
+Once setup, you can call `git-clone` with either:

 ```
   $) cd ~/Projects/Personal